habazut/WiThrottleProtocol/README.md

  - Changed begin() method to setLogStream()
  - Added a setter method for delegate class: setDelegate()
  - Added the ability to parse roster messages and to receive the roster list via delegate class

+ ## Differences from the lucadentella version of the library
+ - Added the trademark changes from the original library
- - rudimentary support added for on-the-fly consists
+ - Rudimentary support added for on-the-fly consists
- - rudimentary support added for turnouts
+ - Support added for turnouts/points
- - rudimentary support added for routes
+ - Support added for routes
- - heartbeat sends the device name, which forces the WiThrottle server to respond (used to confirm it is still connected)
+ - Heartbeat sends the device name, which forces the WiThrottle server to respond (used to confirm it is still connected)
+ - bug fixes

 ## Included examples